Ringwood Town Council

 Ringwood Centenary Lantern

-Since August 2014 a lantern has been lit on the day each person died and on days of national significance.
+Since August 2014 a lantern at Ringwood Gateway has been lit on the day each person died and on days of national significance.

 The current lantern was commissioned and paid for by the people of Ringwood and the Town Council and dedicated on 3rd November 2018 to mark the Centenary of the Armistice 1918 – 2018, the end of WW1.